cherrybeans/timeallot-webapp/README.md

 # timeallot-webapp

-Frontend in React for the focus timer app timeallot. <br> Not yet connected to backend.
+Frontend in React for the focus timer app timeallot.

 ## Install yarn